kalbek/kalbek/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <h1>Hi there 👋🏾 I am Kaleb</h2>
 </p>

-<h3 align="center"> welcome to my Github!✨ I'm a Software Developer full of brilliant ideas, If you have a project that I can help you with, or a feature you want to be done just contact me and I dont hesitate to satisfy you.✨ </h3>
+<h3> welcome to my Github!✨ I'm a Software Developer full of brilliant ideas, If you have a project that I can help you with, or a feature you want built, dont hesitate to contact me.✨ </h3>

 <p >
   <img width="250" src="https://media.giphy.com/media/jIgXf4hgbHCeKiXpvt/giphy.gif">